December 6, 2024

 In addition to hiring workers employers can also alter the length of the workweek for their existing workers.
-The nonfarm workweek was unchanged in October at 34.3 hours which is the same as it was in August and September.
+The nonfarm workweek rose 0.1 hour in November to 34.3 hours after having declined 0.1 hour in October to 34.3 hours.
 Prior to the recession the nonfarm workweek was averaging 34.4 hours so it is marginally weaker than it was four years ago.
-So while the labor market has softened it does not appear to be falling out of bed.

-The change in employment and hours worked are reflected in the aggregate hours index which was unchanged in October at 116.7 after having risen 0.1% in September.
-This index rose 0.5% in the third quarter compared to an increase in GDP growth in that quarter of 2.8%.
-This suggests that productivity probably increased 2.3% or so in that quarter.
-We now have data for October and it appears to use that aggregate hours worked are likely to increase 1.0% in the current quarter which, given a further increase in productivity, should lead to about 2.5% GDP growth in the fourth quarter.
+The change in employment and hours worked are reflected in the aggregate hours index which rose 0.4% to 116.9 in November after declining 0.3% in October We now have data for October and November and it appears that aggregate hours worked are likely to increase 0.8% in the current quarter which, given a further increase in productivity, should lead to about 2.5% GDP growth in the fourth quarter.

-Construction employment rose by 8 thousand.
-Manufacturing employment declined 46 thousand.
-Retail trade jobs fell 6 thousand.
-Transportation and warehousing declined by 4 thousand.
-Info tech jobs rose 3 thousand.
-Financial sector jobs were unchanged.
-Professional and business services declined 47 thousand (exclusively in the admin and support services category).
-Health care jobs climbed by 52 thousand.
-Social assistance declined 1 thousand.
-Leisure and hospitality jobs fell 4 thousand.
-Government jobs rose by 40 thousand almost exclusively at the state and local level.
+Construction employment rose by 10 thousand.
+Manufacturing employment rose 22 thousand.
+Retail trade jobs fell 28 thousand.
+Transportation and warehousing rose by 3 thousand.
+Info tech jobs were unchanged.
+Financial sector jobs climbed by 17 thousand.
+Professional and business services rose by 26 thousand..
+Health care jobs climbed by 54 thousand.
+Social assistance gained 19 thousand.
+Leisure and hospitality jobs increased by 53 thousand.
+Government jobs rose by 33 thousand exclusively at the state and local level.

 GDP growth was 2.8% in the third quarter and we expect 2.5% growth n the fourth quarter.